madara-tribe/MQTT-AWS-IoT-Pipeline/README.md

 This is data pipeline with AWS from Jetson Sensor data gathering to local pC analysis.

-This sample pipeline focus on just analyze(on local) Iot sensor data that gather from remote.
+This sample pipeline is focused on just analyze(on local) Iot sensor data that gather from remote.

 ## Oveview diagram